Gin and tonic: Variations

 Mixers can include lime juice, lemon juice, orange juice and spiced simple syrup, grenadine, tea, etc.

 A gin and tonic can also be mixed with a sorbet.

 Some gin-and-tonic inspired drinks also have champagne (e.g., the Parisian), vermouth and Campari (e.g. the Negroni Sbagliato), vermouth and bitters (e.g., the Posh G&T), super smokey whiskey (e.g., the Ol' Smokey), peach liqueur and grapefruit bitters (e.g., the Tonic Delight), mint bitters, and chocolate liqueur (e.g., the Guilty Pleasure), etc.

 In popular culture

 In Top Gear and The Grand Tour, Jeremy Clarkson, James May, and Richard Hammond were known to be quite fond of the drink, and drank them on camera a number of times, in one case causing controversy when Jeremy Clarkson appeared to drink one whilst behind the wheel of a car driving to the North Pole.

 James Bond specifies a recipe for a gin and tonic while in Kingston, Jamaica, in the book Dr. No. Unusually, it involves the juice of a whole lime.

+Billy Joel mentions "tonic and gin" in his 1973 song Piano Man.

 In the BBC1 and Amazon Prime television series Fleabag, Fleabag and the Priest enjoy canned G&Ts from Marks and Spencer.
 The store reported a 24% increase in sales after the episodes aired.

 Founded in 2010, International Gin & Tonic Day is celebrated worldwide on 19 October.